dash0hq/dash0-operator/CONTRIBUTING.md

 When undeploying the controllor, the same tool (helm vs. kustomiz) should be used as when deploying it.

+This will also remove the custom resource definition.
+However, the custom resource definition can also be removed separately via `make uninstall` without removing the operator.

 ## Run Tests

 ```
 make test
 ```

+This will run the go unit tests as well as the helm chart tests.

 ### End-to-End Tests